SFO - YVR

 The average price of all round-trip flights from San Francisco to Vancouver Intl Airport clicked on KAYAK for each day over the last 12 months.

-When flying from San Francisco to Vancouver Airport, you should consider leaving on a Thursday and avoid Mondays if you are looking for the best rates.
+When flying from San Francisco to Vancouver Airport, you should consider leaving on a Thursday and avoid Tuesdays if you are looking for the best rates.
 For your return to San Francisco, you’ll find the best rates on Thursdays and the most expensive ones on Mondays.

 What is the cheapest month to fly from San Francisco to Vancouver Intl Airport?